JabRef/JabRefOnline/README.md

+# JabRef's blog.

-This repository contains the source of the [JabRef blog](https://blog.jabref.org/).
+> This repository contains the source of the [JabRef blog](https://blog.jabref.org/).

-Feel free to send blog entries via [requests](https://github.com/JabRef/blog.jabref.org/pulls).
+Feel free to send blog entries.
+Find details in our [CONTRIBUTING.md](CONTRIBUTING.md) file.

 The layout is based on [github.com/t413/SinglePaged](https://github.com/t413/SinglePaged).
+We use [jekyll](https://jekyllrb.com/) as static site generator.
+See [GitHub pages](https://pages.github.com/) for more details on the mechanics behnd.

 ## Testing the blog entry